-What we’re saying is, the first step in any successful project is to complete a good feasibility study.
-It’s the all-important nosy through historical stuff, the local area, finances, trends, demographics, and lots of other data, to make sure we can succeed.
-Nobody should invest without a thorough Economic Impact Assessment…..
+The first step in any successful project is to complete a good feasibility study.
+It’s the all-important ‘back room’ search of historical materials, the local area, finances, trends, demographics, and lots of other data, to make sure we can succeed.
+Nobody should invest without a thorough Economic Impact Assessment.

-We use proven and robust research methodologies, and the latest stats (who doesn’t love a good spreadsheet?!) to accurately map demand and the effectiveness of any project proposal.
+We use proven and robust research methodologies, and the latest stats to accurately map demand and the effectiveness of any project proposal.

 When asked by Hinkley and Bosworth Borough Council to assess the feasibility of converting the Atkins Building in Hinkley, our assessment of demand discovered the need for a mixed use, with dedicated space for creative artists but also with meeting and performance space, a cafe, and importantly commercial office space.
 This thriving centre and creative community opened in 2010, and business there is positively booming.

 “I would like to commend Greenborough for its excellent work in undertaking a feasibility study and putting together a robust business case for the Atkins Centre…This work has helped greatly in realising the Council’s ambition for delivering a cultural enterprise in the heart of the new cultural quarter…It forms a key part of our ambitious regeneration strategy for the Town Centre”

 From huge science parks, to local grant funding, we have successfully delivered feasibility studies for a huge range of different projects – utilising our expertise, resources, and a fresh pair of eyes to objectively and rationally uncover strengths and weaknesses of a suggested venture.

 And why is this so important?
 Bottom line – it prevents costly mistakes, saves time and energy, and shows the clearest route to project success.